STAR TREK:

 written by story editors David Weddle & Bradley Thompson

-Something that sneaks up on you and only reveals itself at the end of this tale is the philosophical principle (specifically one of the chief emotional pre-cursors) that caused the creation of the Prime Directive as someone's idea of a good thing in the sixties.
+Something that sneaks up on you and only reveals itself at the end of this tale is the philosophical principle (specifically one of the chief emotional pre-cursors) that caused the creation of the Prime Directive as someone's idea of a good thing in the 1960's.
 It's the simple question of involvement, and whether it is best to be more involved or less involved.
 No matter that there are no major interstellar political organizations deciding courses of action for themselves here.... in fact, it's probably all the more poignant because it arises purely out of family dynamics.
 It's so much more relatable that way, and believable too.

 I like the minimalist way that the scenes at the end are written as well.
 The mother's lines are so powerful because she displays such a sharp contrast in this last scene to her behaviour in the rest of the episode.
 Here at the end, she says so little, and she's asking a question instead of being sure of herself - showing for the first time that she places greater faith in Ezri's judgment of the situation rather than in her own.
 And the mother's question becomes the one that haunts Ezri, the one she asks of herself afterwards.